Van, Turkey: Turkish War of Independence and Republic

 In the Treaty of Sèvres, the Entente Powers decided to cede the city to the First Republic of Armenia.
 Turkish revolutionaries, led by Mustafa Kemal Atatürk, rejected the terms of the treaty and instead waged the Turkish War of Independence.
 However, the idea of ceding Van to the Armenians was floated, and İsmet İnönü was said to have surveyed army officers on 14 October 1919 on the issue of ceding Van and Bitlis.
 However, the parliament in Ankara rejected any compromise on this issue.
 By 1920, Van fell under Turkish control again and its remaining Armenian inhabitants were expelled in a final round of ethnic cleansing.
 With the Treaty of Lausanne and Treaty of Kars, the Treaty of Sèvres was annulled and Van remained de facto under Turkish sovereignty.

 By the end of the conflicts, the town of Van was empty and in ruins.
 The city was rebuilt after the war a few kilometers east of the ancient citadel, which is now known as Van Castle (Van Kalesi).
 The city now lies at about 1,750 m above sea level.

+Tourism

+The main places with tourism potential in Van are Hoşap Castle, Muradiye Fall, Akdamar Island, Van Castle, Lake Turna, Lake Akgöl and Van Museum.